 I’m a big fan of the Android Market.
 I often find myself playing games I find on there.
 While waiting for the bus the other day, I played a few games on my tablet.
 The following games are games I won’t have enough to write about for a full review but games you should check out.
 But before we do that, I have a few questions where you guys can have some input on.
-First of all, it’s most likely possible that I’ll find more then the games I’m going to mention here.
+First, it’s most likely possible that I’ll find more than the games I’m going to mention here.
 So this will maybe turn into a series.
 Which name should I give it?
 Does NekoJonez plays Android sound okay?
-Anyways, I’m also going to link these apps here so you can easily download them when you are reading my blog from your tablet or mobile phone.
+Anyway, I’m also going to link these apps here, so you can easily download them when you are reading my blog from your tablet or mobile phone.
 In addition to that, give me some feedback on the format I write for each game.
 If you want to know more about the game or things like that.
 Oh, my goal is that all games are 100% free too.
 Some might have in-game things you can buy or ads.
-Welp, lengthy intro is lengthy.
+Well, lengthy intro is lengthy.
 Let’s dive in.

-I’ll start the list of this article like the extremely bad NES game Action52 did, with the game that requires two players to enjoy.
+I’ll start the list of this article like the awful NES game Action52 did with their first game, with the game that requires two players to enjoy.

 In this simple game you have to be quick and precise.
 Your challenge will be always above your square, as well as your score.